[View Printable Version]

 Ability to relate Information Technology concepts, products and services to the user community in a non-technical, understandable manner.

-C. An equivalent combination of training and experience as defined by the limits of (A) or (B).
+D) An equivalent combination of training and experience as defined by the limits of (A) or (B) or (C) above.